 Zelenskyy is making a last-ditch push to get more U.S. weapons and aid for Ukraine

-President Biden will welcome Ukraine's president to the White House on Tuesday — part of President Volodymyr Zelenskyy's last-ditch push to try to get more U.S. weapons and aid for his country in order to push back against Russia's invasion.
+Ukrainian President Volodymyr Zelenskyy met with lawmakers today as part of a last-ditch push to convince Congress to approve more U.S. weapons and aid for his country in order to push back against Russia's invasion.

+Zelenskyy with senators and top congressional leaders before heading to the White House for a meeting and press conference with President Biden.

+Watch the press conference, which is expected to begin at 4:15 p.m.
+ET, here:

 Biden has long insisted that the U.S. will stick by Ukraine in its fight against Russia for as long as it takes, but Republican support has waned as the war has dragged on.